awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 Enable the `pg_cron` extension as follows:

 1. Modify the parameter group associated with your PostgreSQL DB instance and add `pg_cron` to the `shared_preload_libraries` parameter value\.
 This change requires a PostgreSQL DB instance restart to take effect\.
-For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
+For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying) \.

-1. After the PostgreSQL DB instance has restarted, run the following command using an account that has the `rds_superuser` permissions\.
+1. After the PostgreSQL DB instance has restarted, run the following command using an account that has `rds_superuser` permissions\.
 For example, if you used the default settings when you created your RDS for PostgreSQL DB instance, connect as user `postgres` and create the extension\.

    ```
    CREATE EXTENSION pg_cron;